rust-lang/rfcs/text/0000-is-sorted.md

     C::Item: Ord,
 ```

-This can be seen as an better design as it avoids the question about which data
+This can be seen as a better design as it avoids the question about which data
 structure should get `is_sorted` methods.
 However, it might have the
 disadvantage of being less discoverable and also less convenient (long path or
 import).

+### About the closure of `Iterator::is_sorted_by_key`

+The method `Iterator::is_sorted_by_key` as proposed above takes a closure
+`F: FnMut(&Self::Item) -> K`.
+Since the iterator is consumed and – in theory –
+one only needs to extract the key once per element, the closure could take
+`Self::Item` by value instead of by reference.
+It is not immediately clear,
+whether this would have any real advantages.

+It has the disadvantage of being a bit special: `is_sorted_by`'s closure *has
+to* receive its arguments by reference, as do the closures of `[T]::is_sorted_by`
+and `[T]::is_sorted_by_key`.
+Additionally, when taking `Self::Item` by value,
+one can no longer implement `Iterator::is_sorted_by_key` with
+`Iterator::is_sorted_by` but would have to write a new implementation, taking
+care to call the key extraction method only once for each element.